-Comhar (the Irish Sustainability Commission) has commissioned two reports from consultants (AEA and CE) looking into Cap & Share’s practicalities and economic effects.
-Both have come out very favourable to Cap & Share.
+Comhar (the Irish Sustainability Commission) commissioned two reports from consultants (AEA and CE) looking into Cap & Share’s practicalities and economic effects.
+Both came out very favourable to Cap & Share.

 Both reports can be downloaded from the Resources section of this website.